Loudspeaker (2009 film)

 Loudspeaker is a 2009 Indian Malayalam-language tragicomedy drama film produced, written, and directed by Jayaraj, starring Mammootty, Sasi Kumar, Gracy Singh, Jagathy Sreekumar, Cochin Hanifa, Saleem Kumar, and KPAC Lalitha.

+Plot

+Anand Menon returns to India from USA to get a kidney transplant and Mike phillipose a villager who is trying to sell his kidney to make some money.
+The movie revolves around the developing friendship between Anand and Mike and how Mike transform the sterile surroundings with his easygoing nature.

 Soundtrack

-The songs of Loudspeaker were composed by Bijibal and lyrics were written by Anil Panachooran.
+The songs of Loudspeaker were composed by Bijibal and the lyrics were written by Anil Panachooran.
 "Alliyambal", a famous song from Rosy composed by Job Master and sung by K. J. Yesudas, is adopted in this film.
 The new version of the song is sung by his son, Vijay Yesudas.